-Likelihood of fire Potential consequences of fire Likelinood of fire Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk assessment, it is considered that the hazard from fire (likelihood of fire) at these premises is: Low \square Medium ⊠ High □ In this context, a definition of the above terms is as follows: Unusually low likelihood of fire because Low of negligible potential sources of ignition.
+Likelihood of fire Potential consequences of fire Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk these premises is: Low $\square$ Medium ⊠ High □ In this context, a definition of the above terms is as follows: Unusually low likelihood of fire because Low of negligible potential sources of ignition.
 Medium Normal fire hazards (e.g., potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls (other than minor shortcomings).
-High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire.
-Considering the nature of the premises and the occupants, as well as the fire risk assessment, it is considered that the consequences for life safety in the event of fire would be:
+High Lack of adequate controls applied to one or more significant fire hazards, in likelihood of fire.